 - Best features of both sides: inexpensive/fast processing of computer + creative insight of the programmer

 Since computers are totally mechanical and stupid, why are they so ubiquitous?
 The gap between the computer and doing something useful is where the human programmer creates solutions.
 Programming requires a person to be creative and have insight about a problem as well as the ability to break the solution down into instructions that a computer can follow.

 Code refers to the language the computer can understand.
 For these lectures, we'll write and run short snippets of code to understand what the essential qualities of computers, and especially their strengths and limitations.

 Experimenting with code, the nature of computers will come through very clearly ... powerful in their own way, but with a limited, mechanical quality.
-IMHO, this mixed nature of computers is something everyone should understand, to use them well, to not be intimidated by them.
+IMHO, this mixed nature of computers is something everyone should understand in order to use them well and to not be intimidated by them.

 Before Coding - Patience

 - We'll start with some simple coding below

 - -Individual pieces are super simple